-- Travelers Customer Portal: The Travelers Customer Portal includes a library of loss prevention and safety resources for our customers' risk management professionals to help them understand, mitigate and manage their risk. - Webinars and Conference Educational Sessions: In-depth presentations that discuss ways to mitigate risks, provide information on a topic or trend and feature specialists or subject matter experts. - Videos: Short-form content that provides visual examples and information, primarily related to our products and/or loss prevention; topics covered include, for example, Travelers Early Severity Predictor®, trends in manufacturing and risks in crane operations. - Product Overviews/Brochures: Electronic or printed materials that detail specific product offerings and include product highlight sheets, coverage checklists and policy added value benefits. - Newsletters: Industry-specific newsletters that educate our customers regarding how to manage their risk. - Printed Marketing Materials: Electronic or printed materials that detail specific product offerings and include product highlight sheets, coverage checklists, policy added value benefits, risk scenarios and thought leadership white papers.
+- Videos.
+We offer short-form content that provides visual examples and information, primarily related to our products and/or loss prevention; topics covered include, for example, the Travelers Early Severity Predictor[®], trends in manufacturing and risks in crane operations. - Newsletters.
+Our industry-specific newsletters educate our customers regarding how to manage their risks. - Product and Marketing Materials.
+Our electronic and printed materials detail specific product offerings and include product highlight sheets, coverage checklists, policy added-value benefits, risk scenarios and thought leadership white papers.